The Belgian EU presidency for Media programme

 Content with conscience.
 Conference on the support of Influencers and Online Content Creators – February 27, 2024

-To support the work in the Culture Council and on the council conclusions, the Belgian presidency organises a conference in Brussels on influencers and online content creators on February 27.
-With a diverse program featuring engaging speakers and panels, experts and policymakers will have the opportunity to fully immerse themselves in this theme.
+On February 27th, the Belgian presidency organises a conference in Brussels on influencers and online content creators.
+With a diverse programme featuring engaging speakers and panels, experts and policymakers will have the opportunity to fully immerse themselves in this fascinating and relevant topic.

 Media Innovation Xchange.
 Conference on Digital Transformation and Media Innovation – March 13 to 14, 2024

-The aim of the event is, together with the present experts and policymakers, to explore and concretize the opportunities and challenges surrounding digital transformation and innovation in the media sector.
-As the Belgian presidency, we aspire to strengthen the European media sector in terms of innovation and digitalization and contribute to future European media policy and programs.
+The objective of the conference will be to explore and implement the opportunities and challenges relating to digital transformation and innovation in the media sector, together with experts and policymakers.
+Topics will include artificial intelligence, disinformation, video gaming, data and the digitalisation of traditional media.
+Accordingly, as the Belgian Presidency, we aim to strengthen the European media sector in terms of innovation and digitalisation and contribute to the future European media policy.